RaGe359/SoftUni-Courses-ongoing/README.md

-# SoftUni-Courses-ongoing
+# SoftUni Python

-Courses from my education at SoftUni
+Here you can find all my completed courses from my education at SoftUni.